adjust/windows_sdk/README.md

 **Note**: You can only make this call in the Adjust SDK v4.12.0 and above.

-**Note**: Information about current attribution is available after app installation has been tracked by the Adjust backend and attribution callback has been initially triggered.
-From that moment on, Adjust SDK has information about your user's attribution and you can access it with this method.
-So, **it is not possible** to access user's attribution value before the SDK has been initialised and attribution callback has been initially triggered.
+**Note**: Information about a current attribution is available after app installation has been tracked by the Adjust backend and an attribution callback has been triggered.
+From that moment on, the Adjust SDK has information about your user's attribution status and you can access it with this method.
+So, **it is not possible** to access a user's attribution value before the SDK has been initialized and an attribution callback has been triggered.

 ### <a id="push-token"></a>Push token

-To send us the push notification token, add the following call to Adjust once you have obtained your token or when ever it's value is changed:
+To send us the push notification token, add the following call to Adjust once you have obtained your token or whenever its value is changed:

 ```cs
 Adjust.SetPushToken(pushNotificationsToken);